Michael Wildes: Family

-Wildes began volunteering with his local chevra kadisha (Aramaic: חברא קדישא, "holy society"), a group of men and women who ensure that dead bodies are properly buried according to Jewish law, when he was 14.
-He interned with Congressman Gary Ackerman and Congresswoman Geraldine Ferraro when he was 18.

-Education and NYPD
+NYPD

-Wildes received a B.A. magne cum laude in political science from Queens College of the City University of New York in January 1986, and earned a J.D. from the Benjamin N. Cardozo School of Law in June 1989.
-As an undergraduate at Queens College, Wildes was awarded honors in political science from the Queen's College Division of Social Sciences, and was elected to Pi Sigma Alpha (a national political science honors society).
-He also made the Dean's list.
-His State Bar Admissions include New York, New Jersey, and Washington D.C.

-Wildes served with the New York Police Department as an auxiliary police officer from 1982 to 1992, serving throughout his time as a law student and member of Community Board 6.
+Wildes served with the New York Police Department as an auxiliary police officer from 1982 to 1992.
 As a member of the 112th NYPD precinct, he lectured on crime prevention and public safety in New York homes and community centers.
 In 1991, he resigned from the NYPD.

-He is a known expert on security issues and has served as a consultant for government agencies and institutions, including Homeland Security.
+Wildes has served as a consultant for government agencies and institutions, including Homeland Security.

 Law career

 US Attorney's Office

 Wildes served with the United States Attorney's Office in Brooklyn from 1989 to 1993 and testified on Capitol Hill in connection with anti-terrorism legislation.
 He served as a Special Assistant U.S. Attorney until he retired from the U.S. Attorney's Office in 1993 to join his father's law firm.

-Biaggi case

-In the late 1980s and early 1990s, Wildes was a federal prosecutor in former Congressman Mario Biaggi's corruption case.
-Biaggi had been attempting to avoid paying an $872,000 corruption fine, and would not reveal where he was hiding the money he had made after getting out of jail in 1992.
-Biaggi claimed the government was harassing him and refused to speak about his finances without being guaranteed immunity.
+In the late 1980s and early 1990s, Wildes was a federal prosecutor in the corruption case of former Congressman Mario Biaggi, who had been attempting to avoid paying an $872,000 corruption fine.

-In response to the harassment claim, Wildes told the New York Post, "There is certainly no harassment involved here.
-As a part of his criminal sentence, Mr. Biaggi was ordered to pay a fine.
-The government seeks to collect this fine."